 In Part I, Reason presents women (mainly pagan) famous for their courage, artistry, or inventiveness.
 In Part II, Rectitude presents Hebrew and Christian ladies renowned for their prophetic gifts, chastity, or love for their families or fellow citizens.
 Lastly, in Part III, Justice recounts the lives of female saints crowned with glory for their steadfastness.
 The text is indebted to De Claris Mulieribus (Concerning Famous Women) by the Tuscan author Giovanni Boccaccio, written in c.
 1375.

 Lecture on Christine de Pizan's The Book of the City of Ladies (Ashley AF)

+[Book of the City of Ladies Source Text:

+https://history.hanover.edu/courses/excerpts/165pisan.html

+All]

 Analysis